-How Do You Get Access to SEPA Direct Debit?
+How do you get access to SEPA Direct Debit?

+This guide briefly outlines how to set up SEPA Direct Debit and all the available options.

-How to set up SEPA Direct Debit, and all of your available options.
+This guide briefly outlines how to set up SEPA Direct Debit and all the available options.

-There are four broad options available for merchants wishing to set up SEPA Direct Debit:
+There are four options available for merchants wishing to set up SEPA Direct Debit:

 Direct access